 Simply put, things have been dismal in the casual dining space, and analysts and investors have questioned whether or not this trend is reversible, especially as younger consumers favor speed, convenience and value.

-But the last wave of industry earnings reports suggest that the pendulum may be swinging in a positive direction for casual dining.
+But more recent performance suggest that the pendulum may be swinging in a positive direction for casual dining.
 The silver bullet causing this growth?
 Off-premise business, including delivery, carryout and catering.

 Casual chains are starting to leverage consumers' growing demand to get their food whenever they want and wherever they are.
 Consider delivery, for example.
-Despite stagnation in the U.S. restaurant industry, foodservice delivery posted sizable gains in both visits and sales throughout the last five years, according to The NPD Group.
-The 20% increase in delivery sales and 10% gain in delivery foodservice visits have been supported in large part by the growth of digital ordering, which now represents more than half of all delivery visits.
+Despite stagnation in the U.S. restaurant industry, foodservice delivery posted sizable gains in both visits and sales between 2013 and 2018, according to The NPD Group.
+That 20% increase in delivery sales and 10% gain in delivery foodservice visits were been supported in large part by the growth of digital ordering.

 "Delivery has become a need to have and no longer a nice to have in the restaurant industry," said Warren Solochek, NPD's senior vice president of industry relations, in a press release.
 "Restaurants need delivery in today's environment in order to gain and maintain share.
 It has become a consumer expectation."

 Delivery is just one piece of a much bigger puzzle, however.
-Off-premise sales overall are estimated to account for 37% of total restaurant sales, or $209 billion, this year, according to the 2018 Takeout, Delivery and Catering Study conducted by CHD Expert.
-That number is expected to jump to nearly 50% by 2023.
+Off-premise sales overall are estimated to account for nearly 50% of restaurant sales by 2023, or $209 billion, according to the 2018 Takeout, Delivery and Catering Study conducted by CHD Expert.

 Casual chains buy in